Great Northern Route 4: Western Montana and Northern Idaho

 Supreme Court Justice Pierce Butler and the president of the American Society of Civil Engineers, Robert Ridgeway, also spoke.
 Great Northern Songsters sang three songs, including “I’ve Been Working on the Railroad.”

 After the ceremony concluded, the Upper Missouri Historical Expedition train went on to West Glacier.
-Charlie Russell hosted a reception for the group at his cabin near Lake MacDonald.
+Western artist Charlie Russell hosted a reception for the group at his cabin near Lake MacDonald.
 They enjoyed dinner at Lake MacDonald Lodge and, after one more night at Glacier Park Lodge, the train returned to St. Paul the next day.
 The 1925 Great Northern Expedition had ended, but we will continue our modern-day journey to see a monument that was unveiled in 1926.

 Stop 1